Kyle Rittenhouse Trial: What Charges Does Rittenhouse Face?

-CHICAGO (CBS) — Kyle Rittenhouse’s trial for shooting three people, killing two of them, during widespread civil unrest in Kenosha, Wisconsin, last year is nearing its end, and jurors could begin deliberations early next week.
+CHICAGO (CBS) — Kyle Rittenhouse’s trial for shooting three people, killing two of them, during widespread civil unrest in Kenosha, Wisconsin, last year is nearing its end, with closing arguments set for Monday, and the jury likely to begin deliberations later in the day.

-Rittenhouse faces five felony charges and one misdemeanor charge in connection with the shootings in August 2020 during protests over the police shooting of Jacob Blake.
-Rittenhouse is accused of killing Joseph Rosenbaum and Anthony Huber, and wounding Gaige Grosskreutz.
-He also faces charges of endangering others and illegal possession of a weapon.READ MORE: 'It's A Signal Of Hope': My Block, My Hood, My City Is Bringing Christmas Cheer To Homes On King Drive, Asking For Donations And Volunteers
+Rittenhouse faces five felony charges in connection with the shootings in August 2020 during protests over the police shooting of Jacob Blake.
+Rittenhouse is accused of killing Joseph Rosenbaum and Anthony Huber and wounding Gaige Grosskreutz.
+He also faces charges of endangering others.READ MORE: Kyle Rittenhouse Trial: Judge Dismisses Gun Charge Before Closing Arguments Begin

 There’s no question Rittenhouse shot anyone.
 However, jurors must decide whether Rittenhouse fired in self-defense, as his attorneys claim, or was acting as a a vigilante, as prosecutors argue.
-The jury could be instructed to consider lesser charges, that would carry a lesser prison sentence.
-The judge in the case, Bruce Schroeder, will decide on the scope of the jury’s instructions on Saturday.
+The jury will be allowed to consider some lesser charges in addition to those prosecutors originally brought against him.

 The charges include:

 Count 1 – First-degree reckless homicide in the death of Joseph Rosenbaum.
 Rittenhouse is accused of recklessly causing Rosenbaum’s death with an “utter disregard for human life.”
-Because Rittenhouse used a dangerous weapon in the shooting, he could face a maximum sentence of 65 years in prison if convicted of this count.READ MORE: Report On Anjanette Young Raid Called For Suspension For Officer Ella French, Who Was Later Shot And Killed; Her Brother Is Furious
+Because Rittenhouse used a dangerous weapon in the shooting, he could face a maximum sentence of 65 years in prison if convicted of this count.READ MORE: 3 Killed, 18 Wounded In Weekend Shootings Across Chicago

 Count 2 – First-degree recklessly endangering safety for shots Rittenhouse fired at video producer Richard McGinnis, who was filming Rittenhouse.
 This charge also accuses Rittenhouse of showing “utter disregard for human life.”
 He could face up to 17 ½ years in prison if convicted of this count.